 - For most goods and services sought, such as catering and office supplies, vendors who supply the item(s) must be an approved eVA SWAM vendor.
 The Small, Women-owned, and Minority-owned Business (SWaM) certification program is a state program of the Commonwealth of Virginia.
 Its purpose is to enhance procurement opportunities for SWaM businesses participating in state-funded projects.

 - Money allocations to clubs must only be spent for club meetings, activities, and trips for the enhancement of the club’s mission and purpose.
-Monies shall not be dispersed for other reasons non-related to the functions of the club, such as money contributions to external organizations.
+Monies shall not be dispersed for other reasons non-related to the functions of the club, such as monetary contributions to external organizations.

 - For any questions or concerns regarding purchasing for clubs, please do not hesitate to contact the Student Activities Coordinator or the academic division administrative assistant.

 - WCC faculty, staff, students, and student clubs/organizations must consult with the WCC Foundation Office before contacting any prospective private donor for either monetary or in-kind gifts.
 The Foundation Office staff will work with college employees and students to secure contributions for approved projects.

 - All supervisors/advisors should inform their staffs and any organizations for which they are responsible for the proper fundraising procedures.